 Battery life is maxed out at 6 hours, which isn’t as lengthy as other models, but good enough for a few days of use.
 You can also pick up the Tarah Pro if you’re willing to spend a little extra on more playtime.
 The lack of an ambient mode also restricts the amount of sound you can hear around you, something that many runners value when jogging outdoors, though in-door exercisers will find the Tarah does a decent job of blocking noise from entering the soundstage.

-The Anker Soundcore Spirit Pro currently ranks second on our best cheap running headphones list.
+The Anker Soundcore Spirit Pro currently ranks third on our best cheap running headphones list.
 These Bluetooth earphones deliver solid audio, noise isolation, and an estimated 10 hours of battery life at a seriously affordable price.
 Thanks to their IP68 rating, the device is heavily protected from water, sweat, and dust.
 On-ear stability is another highlight on these earphones, as the tips create a tight and secure seal that keeps them on your ears during intense runs.

 Despite the lack of EQ options, you get some solid audio to enjoy a number of music genres; the low end really shows out when listening to hip-hop and rock songs.
 It being an older model, you do lose out on modern features like Bluetooth 5.0 and the Soundcore app with numerous music presets.
 But even without these perks, the Spirit Pro hits every other mark to achieve top-notch results.